linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 ### The Data Plane

-Each control plane component has a proxy installed in their Pod and therefore is also part of the data plane.
-This will allow you to take a look at what's going on with the dashboard and other tools that Linkerd has to offer.
+Each control plane component has a proxy installed in the respective Pod and therefore is also part of the data plane.
+This enables you to take a look at what's going on with the dashboard and other tools that Linkerd offers.

 ### The Dashboards

-Linkerd comes with two dashboards, it's own, and [Grafana](https://grafana.com), both are backed by metrics data gathered by [Prometheus](https://prometheus.io).
+Linkerd comes with two dashboards, a Linkered dashboard and [Grafana](https://grafana.com) dashboard; both are backed by metrics data gathered by [Prometheus](https://prometheus.io).

-1. Linkerd comes with a standalone dashboard that runs in the browser.
-You can start and view it by running the following command:
+1. Start and view the Linkerd standalone dashboard that runs in the browser.

         linkerd dasboard &